Case Corporation: Automobile production

 Automobiles produced by Case during the period 1911-1925/1927 include: the Case Jay-Eye-See Brougham (named for Case's horse) and Case Touring-Y.

 Work in the Second World War

-Case evolved as World War II arrived by becoming involved in the manufacturing of shells for the United States and allied forces military, as well as airplane parts for the B-26s, bombs, and doors for the Sherman Tank.
+Case evolved as World War II arrived by becoming involved in the manufacturing of shells for the United States and allied forces military, as well as airplane parts for the Martin B-26 Marauder, bombs, and doors for the Sherman Tank.
 Three new plants were opened across the United States during that year, and, in 1942, the company produced its first self-propelled combine.
 That same year, Case released the company's first cotton picker, which is currently preserved by the Smithsonian society.
 A protracted 440-day strike in Wisconsin of the Case factory weakened the company.

 For the next 31 years, the company went through more globalization, becoming a well-known company in the agricultural markets of Australia, Japan, and other places.
 Many other companies joined Case during this period.